[unable to retrieve full-text content]

 "One of the interesting twists of this language-image approach is to constrain the recipe style generator in different and often complex ways based on say minimizing the cost of the meal, changing the portion sizes, or accommodating dietary restrictions.
 The hard parts of that really fall on how good the language model is, which of course, has made tremendous breakthroughs in only the last few months."

 The researchers evaluated their computational approach in a series of tests, feeding it more than 2,000 images of open refrigerators with different ingredients inside them.
-Using these images, their model generated a 100-page recipe book, with interesting and unique featuring the 30 top ingredients pictured in the input images.
+Using these images, their model generated a 100-page recipe book, with interesting and unique recipes featuring the 30 top ingredients pictured in the input images.

 "Several researchers had helped us by building pictures of the top 30 items to find in a refrigerator," Noever said.
 "We trained our own image models to give back a list of those in different settings.
 The novel part of our work was to continuously make the recipe fit to different constraints.
 Of course, there are billions of combinations available for even a small list of ingredients, but putting seasonal availability, leftovers, serving sizes, cost and dietary restrictions really got the problem and solution rolling."